BarRaiders/barraiders.github.io/docs/faqs/spotify/troubleshooting.md

 ## Device / playlist
 ### The device dropdown is empty
 **Note:** Not ALL devices will be recognized, simply because Spotify’s API doesn’t support them.
-For example, SONOS.
+SONOS is one example of devices not supported.

 Start by playing a song in your player (the one you want to control).
 Then go out of the profile that has the Spotify action on and it, and then back in.
 Combo should populate.
 **If after the above it's not populating:**